-- 2 slices Colby Jack cheese (you can also substitute another Tex-Mex style cheese)
+- 2 slices Colby Jack cheese

-- 2 slices sourdough bread (or any bread you like)
+- 2 slices sourdough bread

-- 1 tbsp. butter (for greasing your skillet)
+- 1 tablespoon butter

-- After 10 minutes, remove the peppers and wearing rubber gloves, peel the charred skin from the peppers.
+After 10 minutes, remove the peppers and, wearing rubber gloves, peel the charred skin from the peppers.
 (Don’t try to do this without gloves.)

-- Still wearing gloves, cut off the top of each pepper.
+With gloves still on, cut off the top of each pepper.
 Slice in half and remove the seeds.
 Now you can slice the remaining pepper into bite-size pieces.
 (Note: you can skip this step if you opt for the jarred jalapeños).

-- In a bowl, mix the cream cheese, green onion, and some black pepper.
+In a bowl, mix the cream cheese, green onion, and some black pepper.

-- Butter one side of each of the bread slices.
+Butter one side of each of the bread slices.
 Flip over the slices and on one, generously slather the cream cheese mixture.
 Top with the jalapeños and cheese.
 Close over with the other slice of bread, buttered side out.